-- The District adopted a 2022-2023 budget totaling \$83,960,765 and the real estate tax millage remained at 18.03 mills.
-The 2022-2023 budget includes the effect of multiple teachers taking advantage of a one-time early retirement incentive, which will save the District approximately \$3 million by not replacing them. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association was renewed during 2020-2021 and will expire at the conclusion of the 2024-2025 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association expires at the conclusion of the 2022-2023 school year.
+- The District adopted a 2023-2024 budget totaling \$105,457,187 and the real estate tax millage increased by 2.50% to 18.4807 mills. - The District's enrollment is not expected to change significantly over the next several fiscal years. - The District's collective bargaining agreement with the Wyoming Valley West Education Association was renewed during 2020-2021 and will expire at the conclusion of the 2024-2025 school year, while the collective bargaining agreement with the Wyoming Valley West Educational Support Personnel Association was renewed during October 2023 and will expire at the conclusion of the 2026-2027 school year.